tomz2000-lab/Masterthesis/README.md

-# AI Negotiation Platform
+# Negotiation Platform

-A comprehensive framework for conducting automated negotiations between Large Language Models (LLMs) for research and analysis.
+A comprehensive framework for conducting LLM negotiations to compare the models in theri performance.

 ## Features